Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Background and Contributions

-The key to our results is the novel use of a criterion that measures the local amount of deformation of the time scale (Section \ref{sec2}).
-Specifically, we introduce the \emph{local variation measure} of $X$, with associated cumulative distribution $J_X(t)=\int_{0}^{t} |X'(u)|du$, which reflects how the total amount of variation of the curve is distributed on the real axis.
+The key to our results is the novel use of a criterion that measures the local amount of deformation of the time scale (Section \ref{sec2}), the \emph{local variation measure} of $X$, with associated cumulative distribution $J_X(t)=\int_{0}^{t} |X'(u)|du$.
+Here, and throughout the rest of the paper, for any function $f$ (random or deterministic), its first order derivative will be denoted by $f'$, i.e., $f'(t) = df(t)/dt$.
+Further, its second, third and fourth order derivatives will be denoted by $f''$, $f'''$ and $f^{(4)}$, respectively.
+The local variation measure reflects how the total amount of variation of the curve is distributed on the real axis.
 The simple but consequential insight is that by a change-of-variable argument, the total variation measure remains invariant under any strictly increasing deformation $T$ of the time scale of $X$, namely, $J_{X}(1)=J_{\widetilde{X}}(1),$ where $\widetilde{X} = X \circ T^{-1}$.
-However, it is the local amount of deformation that provides the information about the warping mechanism.
-This allows us to track the effect of the time deformation on the local variation distribution and has a transparent interpretation in terms of transportation of measure.
-Our approach exploits this connection in order to deduce identifiability and to estimate the unobservable warp maps and register the functional data.
-Indeed, it is precisely the structure of optimal transportation that exempts us from the need of additional smoothness/structural conditions on the warp maps $T$, and consequently from the need to introduce registration tuning parameters -- even when the curves are observed over a discrete grid\footnote{Of course, once the warp maps are estimated, one would have to smooth the warped discrete data in order to register them, since the warped data are not observed at all points of their domain.
+However, it is the local amount of deformation that provides the information about the warping mechanism. { This insight is what circumvents the need to introduce registration tuning parameters -- even when the curves are observed over a discrete grid\footnote{Of course, once the warp maps are estimated, one would have to smooth the warped discrete data in order to register them, since the warped data are not observed at all points of their domain.
 And, if there is measurement error in the observations, then some pre-smoothing will be needed.
 But in either case, this smoothing will be on the data itself (either as a pre-processing or post-processing step), and no smoothing penalties or structural assumptions will be required on the registration maps themselves.}.
 This connection also guides us in the construction of counterexamples, illustrating where caution should be taken.
-Although our procedure involves derivatives, we actually \emph{do not need to estimate any derivatives} from discretely observed data if there is no measurement error, as we can exploit an equivalent definition of total variation using finite differences over partitions of the domain.
-If there is measurement error, a pre-processing smoothing step is required, but no additional penalisation of the registration maps is necessary (a smoothing step would anyway be eventually be required when observing discrete data under measurement error).